SysoevAndrey/Notion/README.md

 # Notion
-###### v 1.0.0
+###### v 0.0.2
 ## About
 Building a Notes taking service prototype.
 Inspired by Notion app.
+The project saves data using localstorage techology.
 Functionality:
 * Edit main title
 * Edit subtitles
 * Edit text blocks
 * Add and delete new subtitles and text blocks

-Text blocks' height adjusts to the content.

 ## Technologies
 * HTML